Answering 24/7 276-623-0808

 • Injuries causing nerve damage: Direct injury to nerves, such as deep lacerations, puncture wounds, or trauma from electrical accidents at the workplace, significantly heightens the risk of developing CRPS.

-Understanding these triggers helps patients and their attorneys effectively document and advocate for their claims, ensuring comprehensive workers’ compensation settlements that reflect the true extent of their injuries and required care.
+Understanding these triggers helps patients and our Virginia workers’ compensation lawyer effectively document and advocate for claims, making sure that comprehensive workers’ compensation settlements reflect the true extent of your injuries and required care.

 CRPS claims typically result in higher settlements due to the severe nature and lifelong implications of the condition.
 The settlement amount depends heavily on factors such as: